Basel Norms and Their Key Facts

 Members and representatives responsible for supervision in the banking sector | |

-Country/jurisdiction | Institutional representative |
+Country/Jurisdiction | Institutional representative |

 Argentina | Central Bank of Argentina |